MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/x-standards-if-else-and-switch-statements.md

 Do not put parentheses around cases. ![Warning icon](images/Aa658028.WarningIcon(en-us,AX.60).gif "Warning icon")

-There should not be a space between the case keyword and the colon character.

 ## Use a switch Instead of Nested if ... else Statements

-Use switch statements instead of nested if...else statements.
+Use switch statements instead of nested if ... else statements.

-Recommended:
+**Recommended:**

 switch (myEnum)